Guide to Home Construction Loans

 Higher Interest Rates

 Construction loans typically have variable interest rates that correspond to a certain percentage over the prime rate.
-For example, if the prime rate is 4% and your loan rate is prime plus 2%, you would pay 6%.
+For example, if the prime rate is 4% and your loan rate is prime plus 2%, you may pay 6%.

 If you’re going for a construction-only loan, remember that at the end of the loan term you will need to pay off the loan in full.
 That’s usually covered by a separate mortgage, but you’re responsible for the full amount, even if your original financing falls through.